laurat-tech/ITFnd100-Mod07/README.md

 ��8       ]�(�	Skydiving��Hot Air balloon��Bungee��	Buy House�e.
 ```

+Figure 5 shows the result of the pickling.
+I also went ahead and added an exception to this script for when a pickle is unpickled.
 The code is shown in Figure 6.
 The unpicklingerror exception is used when there is a problem unpickling an object that may be because data was corrupted or changed whether intentionally or unintentionally.

 ### Figure 6
 ```python